 10 amazing footers of our choice

 Agente analyzed top trends for footer design that we offer our customers and here are the ideas for making your website footer design outstanding:

 “Simplicity is the ultimate sophistication”, Leonardo da Vinci said.
 The overstuffed footer doesn’t always mean informative footer.
 Try to concentrate on one to three elements and keep it minimalistic and fresh.
 We suggest this combination: copyright plus logo plus social media buttons.
 Prevent plagiarism, catch attention and lead your readers further.
 As simple as that.

 2. Site map

-Site maps are often underestimated, as only a few readers click them.
-Unlike minimalistic trend, fat footer with extensive site directory serves for other purposes.
+Sitemaps are often underestimated, as only a few readers click them.
+Unlike the minimalistic trend, fat footer with an extensive site directory serves for other purposes.
 If users don’t find what they need, search engines will!
 Big footers allow Google better index your pages which will probably be a little step for you to rank higher.